-- This indicator estimates the incidence of acute coronary events from the National Hospital Morbidity Database (NHMD) and the National Mortality Database (NMD). - The methodology for estimating the incidence of acute coronary events is based on AlHW analysis of hospital and mortality data, and has been validated using linked data from WA and NSW. - The accuracy of the estimates is reliant on the accuracy and consistency of coding of the principal diagnosis and underlying cause of death in each jurisdiction.
+- This indicator estimates the incidence of acute coronary events from the National Hospital Morbidity Database (NHMD) and the National Mortality Database (NMD). - The methodology for estimating the incidence of acute coronary events is based on Australian Institute of Health and Welfare (AlHW) analysis of hospital and mortality data, and has been validated using linked data from Western Australia and New South Wales. - The accuracy of the estimates is reliant on the accuracy and consistency of coding of the principal diagnosis and underlying cause of death in each jurisdiction.
 It also relies on the accuracy of coding of transfers to another acute hospital and of death in hospital. - Comparisons between jurisdictions should not be made as variations in key variables (particularly in transfer rates between hospitals) are likely to impact on jurisdictional comparability.
-The validation study showed an underestimation of the incidence of acute coronary events in WA and NSW.
-The extent of this cannot be measured precisely for other jurisdictions without linked data sets for all states and territories. - The estimates provided in Table 9.1, by age and sex, are derived using data from all jurisdictions. - The estimates in Table 9.2 for each jurisdiction are derived using state/territory of usual residence. - The estimates shown in Table 9.3 for Indigenous and Other Australians are derived using only data from the five jurisdictions where the quality of identification is considered reasonable in both the NHMD and the NMD (NSW, Qld, WA, SA and NT).
+The assessment of validity showed an underestimation of the incidence of acute coronary events in Western Australia and New South Wales.
+The extent of this cannot be measured precisely for other jurisdictions without linked data sets for all states and territories. - The estimates provided in Table 9.1, by age and sex, are derived using data from all jurisdictions. - The estimates in Table 9.2 for each jurisdiction are derived using state/territory of usual residence. - NMD data from 5 jurisdictions (New South Wales, Queensland, Western Australia, South Australia and the Northern Territory) have been assessed by the AlHW as having adequate Indigenous identification from 1998 onwards.
+The estimates shown in Table 9.3 for Indigenous and other Australians are derived using only data from these five jurisdictions because the quality of identification is considered reasonable in both the NHMD and the NMD.